Bullitt County History

 Cornelius Comyges to John H. Baker, 1835

-In June 1835, John H. Baker finalized the purchase of Cornelius Comyges' share of the forge tracts near Shepherdsville.
+In June 1835, John H. Baker finalized the purchase of Cornelius Comyges' undivided share of the forge tracts near Shepherdsville.
 Specifically, these where the 150 and 50 acre tracts that John W. Beckwith and Frederic W. S. Grayson had purchased from Adam Shepherd, noted on another page.

 The agreement to buy the land was made in April 1833 when Baker made the first payment to Comyges' attorney James Guthrie, as indicated in the deed transcription below.
+The 50 acre tract included the Shepherdsville lots 65-76 along the riverfront.
+This deed also delivered the 250 acre tract as well.

 Bullitt County Deed Book H, Pages 219-220